Tomasz Jodłowiec

-Tomasz Jodłowiec (/pl/; born 8 September 1985) is a Polish professional footballer who plays as a defensive midfielder.
+Tomasz Jodłowiec (/pl/; born 8 September 1985) is a Polish professional footballer who plays as a defensive midfielder for Klasa A club Koszarawa Żywiec.

 Club career

 Jodłowiec was born in Żywiec.
 He debuted in the Ekstraklasa in July 2006 for Dyskobolia Grodzisk Wielkopolski.
 In 2008, he moved to the Polish capital after Dyskobolia merged with Polonia Warsaw.
 Jodłowiec was closely monitored by Serie A club Napoli FC in January 2009, but turned down a transfer for family reasons.
 On 19 February 2013, he signed a three-year contract with Legia Warsaw.